 Apply it today:

 Drive traffic to your brand through inbound marketing.
 Then you can educate people about the issues they correlate to your services.
 That way, you can organically position your product as a solution and give your customers the chance to have an educated guess about which one of your products is the best fit for them.
+Also, make sure that you’re tracking your efforts by, for example, using a software such as Whatagraph to set up recurring marketing report templates.

 4. Personalize the user experience